Barefoot Holistics | Reflexology in Albany WA

 About reflexology

 Reflexology is a non-invasive complementary therapy that supports whole-body healing.
-With roots in Ancient Egypt and Chinese medicine, it is based on the principle that your feet are a map for all of your body's systems, structures and organs.
+With roots in Ancient Egypt and Chinese medicine, it is based on the principle that your feet are a map for your body's organs, systems and structures.

 Beneficial for the feet and so much more